MaT1g3R/Halp/deliverables/iteration-03.review.md

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.
+ * Decided to create an API to store persisted data as JSON objects
+ * Implemented an adapter to be able to receive JSON requests for certain information and then output requested data
+ * Implemented a google maps like feature to enhance user experience by showing the location of the requesters to prospective workers.

 #### Goals and/or tasks that were planned but not met/completed:

- * From most to least important.
- * For each goal/task, explain why it was not met/completed.
-   e.g. Did you change your mind, or did you just not get to it yet?
+ * Attempting to implement a fully functional adapter that outputs more than just mock data, which we simply did not have time to implement, and it was too complex to complete in the amount of time we had.

 ## Meeting Highlights